ReActiVation/ReActiVation/README.md

 My primary languages are C++ and C#.

 ### :information_source: About Me
-- :airplane: Currently I'm working on autopilot software in Automotive.
+- :car: Currently I'm working on autopilot software in Automotive.
 - :mortar_board: Bachelor's degree in Computer Science at Don State Technical University.
 - :mortar_board: Masters's degree in Computer Science at Saint Petersburg Electrotechnical University "LETI".
 - :computer: You can access all of my open-source projects on this GitHub page.